Approach to Lymphocytosis

 While most of these reactive lymphocytoses are pleomorphic, a few important exceptions are worth mentioning.
 The first is Bordetella pertussis, the causative agent of whooping cough.
 The lymphocytes of B. pertussis are small and deeply clefted with mature chromatin.

-Bordetella pertussis infection in a child in a child showing three reactive lymphocytes that are small with deeply cleaved nuclei and scant cytoplasm, in contrast with the monocyte in the lower right-hand corner.
-Reprinted with permission from I Pereira, TI George, DA Arber.
+Peripheral blood smear from a child with Bordetella pertussis infection showing three small reactive lymphocytes with deeply cleaved nuclei and scant cytoplasm, in contrast to a monocyte in the lower right-hand corner.
+Reprinted with permission from I Pereira, TI George, and DA Arber.

 As this is commonly seen in the pediatric and pregnant populations, the clinical correlation will readily separate this from lymphomas, which can show similar morphologic features (e.g. follicular lymphoma or Sézary syndrome).